 The College determines whether students have participated in an approved home-school program.
-Students shall submit with their application for admission evidence that the home-school program was approved by their school district superintendent or school committee.
-If home-schooled students are under the age of compulsory attendance of 16 years, a letter from the student’s school district superintendent or school committee is required.
-The letter should expressly state that the student is not considered truant and would not be required to attend further schooling prior to enrolling in college.
+Students shall submit with their application for admission evidence that the home-school program was approved by their school district superintendent or school committee: a letter from the student’s school district superintendent or school committee is required.
+Once a student has provided a letter from the school district documenting that the student’s 12th grade home-school program was approved, the student or student’s family may certify completion of the approved program.
 Home-schooled students who have not completed an approved home-school program will not be eligible to enroll in a MassBay degree or certificate program until they have obtained a GED.

 New England Regional Student Program

-Under the New England Regional Student Program, if a student claims residency in a New England state other than Massachusetts which does not have a comparable associate degree program, the student may be able to attend MassBay for 150% of the in-state tuition rate, which is less than the out-of-state tuition rate.
+Under the New England Regional Student Program, if a student claims residency in a New England state other than Massachusetts, the student may be able to attend MassBay for 150% of the in-state tuition rate, which is less than the out-of-state tuition rate.
 If a student’s residence is in a New England state other than Massachusetts, he or she should contact the Office of Admissions to see whether their major qualifies for the New England Regional Student Program.

 The Dual Enrollment program at MassBay allows qualified high school and home-schooled students to enroll in college courses.